telefonicaid/iotagent-node-lib/doc/api.md

 /<iotagent-protocol>/<apiKey>/<deviceId>/cmdexe
 ```

+The IoTA is subscribed to that topic, so it gets the result of the command.
+When this happens, the status is updated to`"<command>_status": "OK"`.
+Also the result of the command delivered by the device is stored in the `<command>_info` attribute.
 ## Overriding global Context Broker host

 **cbHost**: Context Broker host URL.
 This option can be used to override the global CB configuration for specific types